-APART FROM DEALING WITH CONFLICTS, MSP IN NAMIBIA AND IN PARTICULAR THE CENTRAL MARINE PLAN SHOULD ALSO ADDRESS OPPORTUNITIES, IN PARTICULAR:
+APART FROM DEALING WITH CONFLICTS, MSP IN NAMIBIA AND IN PARTICULAR THE CENTRAL AND SOUTHERN MARINE SPATIAL PLANS SHOULD ALSO ADDRESS OPPORTUNITIES, IN PARTICULAR:

-- Supporting the development of the Walvis Bay port by enabling maritime transport; - Designating (a) military training area(s); - Enhancing the synergies between fisheries management and biodiversity conservation by exploring opportunities for strengthening protection of areas that are of particular biological or ecological importance for both uses; - Allocating space for future uses, such as renewable energy development; and - Highlight opportunities for tourism development (e.g. in conjunction with heritage).
+Supporting the development of the Walvis Bay and Lüderitz ports by enabling maritime transport;

+- Designating (a) military training area(s); - Enhancing the synergies between fisheries management and biodiversity conservation by exploring opportunities for - strengthening protection of areas that are of particular biological or ecological importance for both uses;

+Allocating space for future uses, such as renewable energy development; and

+Highlight opportunities for tourism development (e.g. in conjunction with heritage).